Tendon Pain, Took Levaquin For Recurrent Sinus Infection

 Thanks for sharing Vicky.

 Here's why I do blame doctors.
-The prescribe antibiotics like Levaquin and Cipro and send you off.
-They don't inquire into the reasons that you have recurring infections.
+They prescribe antibiotics like Levaquin and Cipro and send you off.
+They don't inquire into the actual reasons that you are getting recurring infections.

-The body doesn't get sick for no reason.
-There is a breakdown in your system's immune function, and while antibiotics may knock out the infection, it doesn't fix the problem.
+There is some breakdown in your system's immune function, and while antibiotics -may- knock out the infection, it doesn't fix the problem.

 And in the case of floroquinolone antibiotics, can give unsuspecting, trusting patients even more problems.